-- 1. Use the value in PEV 270 (the value associated with the data entered by the user into the second input data field 270) to be the number of apples ordered. - 2.
-Multiply the number of apples ordered times the cost per apple previously obtained by the initializer; - 3.
-Construct a string that contains the message "THE COST OF THE APPLES YOU ORDERED IS 50 \$45.34;"; - 4.
-Move the string into PEV 272 so that the result will be displayed for the user; and - 5.
-Terminate execution of this logic.
+- 1. Use the value in PEV 270 (the value associated with the data entered by the user into the second input data field 270) to be the number of apples ordered. - per apple previously obtained by the initializer; - 3.
+Construct a string that contains the message "THE COST OF THE APPLES YOU ORDERED IS \$45.34;"; - 4.
+Move the string into PEV 272 so that the result will be displayed for the user; and - Terminate execution of this logic.

-The process by which the "APPLES" application is 55 a digit in display field 271. displayed, initialized, and run is as follows.
+The process by which the "APPLES" application is displayed, initialized, and run is as follows.

-The "APPLES" application is initiated when the user navigates from the previous partitioned application, with the navigation target being the object id of the "APPLES" PTO 500 (that is, object id ABC1).
-This event causes keyboard 60 manager 434 to pass the PTO object id, ABC1 (which may, for example, have been called by the keyword navigation segment 520 within a PEO 504 of the previous partitioned application), to object interpreter 435.
-With reference to the RS application protocol depicted in FIG. 6, when the par- 65 titioned application is initiated, RS 400 enters the Process Object state (B) using transition (1).
+The "APPLES" application is initiated when the user navigates from the previous partitioned application, with the 65 navigation target being the object id of the "APPLES" PTO 500 (that is, object id ABC1).
+This event causes keyboard manager 434 to pass the PTO object id, ABC1 (which may, for example, have been called by the keyword navigation segment 520 within a PEO 504 of the previous partitioned application), to object interpreter 435.
+With reference to the RS application protocol depicted in FIG. 6, when the partitioned application is initiated, RS 400 enters the Process Object state (B) using transition (1).
 Object interpreter 435 then sends a synchronous request for the PTO 500 specified in the navigation event to object storage facility 439.
 Object storage facility 439 attempts to acquire the requested object from local store 440 or from delivery system 20 by means of object/communication manager 443, and returns an error code if the object cannot be acquired.

-Once the PTO 500 is acquired by object/communications manager 443, object interpreter 435 begins to build PPT by parsing PTO 500 into its constituent segment calls to pages 10 and page elements, as shown in FIG. 4d and interpreting such segments.
+Once the PTO 500 is acquired by object/communications manager 443, object interpreter 435 begins to build PPT by parsing PTO 500 into its constituent segment calls to pages and page elements, as shown in FIG. 4d and interpreting such segments.
 PFO and PEO call segments 526 and 522 require the acquisition of the corresponding objects with object id's <ABCF>, <ABCX> and <ABCY>.
-Parsing and interpretation of object ABCY requires the further acquisi-
+Parsing and interpretation of object ABCY requires the further acquisition of program objects <ABCI> and <ABCJ>.

 During the interpretation of the PEOs 504 for partitions 250 and 260, other RS 400 events are triggered.
 This corresponds to transition (2) to interpret pre-processors state (C) in FIG. 6.
-Presentation data 530 is sent to display manager 461 for display using a NAPLPS decoder within display manager 461, and, as the PEO <ABCY> for partition 260 is parsed and interpreted by object interpreter 435. parameters in program call segment 532 identify the program object <ABCI> as an initializer.
-Object interpreter 435 obtains the program object from object storage facility 439. and makes a request to TBOL interpreter 438 to execute the initializer program object 508 < ABCI>.
+Presentation data 530 is sent to display manager 461 for display using a NAPLPS decoder within display manager 461, and, as the PEO <ABCY> for partition 260 is parsed and interpreted by object interpreter 435, parameters in program call segment 532 identify the program object <ABCI> as an initializer.
+Object interpreter 435 obtains the program object from object storage facility 439, and makes a request to TBOL interpreter 438 to execute the initializer program object 508 < ABCI>.
 The initializer performs the operations specified above using facilities of the RS virtual machine.
-TBOL interpreter 438, using operating environment 450. executes initializer program object 506 <ABCI>, and may, if a further program object 508 is required in the execution of the initializer, make a synchronous application level object request to object storage facility 439.
-When the initializer terminates, control is returned 35 to object interpreter 435, shown as the return path in transition (2) in FIG. 6.
+TBOL interpreter 438, using operating environment 450, executes initializer program object 506 <ABCI>, and may, if a further program object 508 is required in the execution of the initializer, make a synchro-40 nous application level object request to object storage facility 439.
+When the initializer terminates, control is returned to object interpreter 435, shown as the return path in transition (2) in FIG. 6.